 Welsh wagyu Fudge

-And finally beef fudge.
+To conclude – a cube of beef fudge.
 What were you thinking Chef?
 I’ll tell you what, let’s keep it as our little secret.
 Nobody needs to know.
-I’ll DM you my address – a care package to Cardiff would go down a treat.
+I’ll DM you my address, a care package to Cardiff would go down a treat.
 I know two others that wouldn’t say no to another bite.
 Temptation waits…

 You had me from the first course.
 The first mouthful.